 Elon faculty and students are usually able to teach and learn as planned in the syllabus.
-However, there are times when weather, travel, or illnesses like COVID-19 mean that plans may need to be adjusted to include additional remote or online course components.
+However, there are times when disruptions related to weather, travel, or illness mean that plans need to be adjusted to include additional remote or online course components.
 Taking the possibility of disruption into account at the course design stage by planning alternative instructional approaches can make any necessary mid-semester transition smoother for you and your students alike.

 In times of significant disruption, the key goal is to build a plan that will help students get the support they need to meet your most essential course objectives.
-During any necessary mid-semester shift, remember that you and your students adjust to this shift, remember that retrofitting a face-to-face course into an online environment may not always run as seamlessly as a course would that you designed from the beginning to be fully online.
-Even in these circumstances, though, you can create engaging learning experiences that help students learn and you can reassure them (and yourself) that their learning will continue in spite of the temporary disruption.
+During any necessary mid-semester shift, remember that you and your students may be experiencing a wide range of challenges such as limited internet bandwidth, difficulty finding quiet and safe locations to work, and added emotional and cognitive load: Compassion is key.
+Even in challenging circumstances, you can create engaging learning experiences and maintain a supportive and nourishing class community in spite of the temporary disruption.

 - IT staff can help you with your questions about Elon-supported tools, including Moodle and WebEx as primary tools, in addition to other existing tools like Microsoft, Kaltura, etc.